 10.13.2 MR-DC with 5GC

-The Notification Control Indication procedure may be initiated either by the MN or by the SN and is used to indicate that GFBRfor one or several QoS flows cannot be fulfilled any more or can be fulfilled again by the reporting node.
+The Notification Control Indication procedure may be initiated either by the MN or by the SN and is used to indicate that GBR QoS for one or several QoS flows cannot be fulfilled any more or can be fulfilled again by the reporting node, as specified in TS23.501[11].
+If the node has received the PDU Set QoS parameters PSDB and PSER for UL and/or DL and PDU Set based QoS handling is applied in the respective direction(s), the node uses the PSDB and PSER instead of the PDB and PER in the respective direction(s) for the procedure.

 Figure 10.13.2-1: Notification Control Indication procedure